census-instrumentation/opencensus-web/packages/opencensus-web-exporter-ocagent/README.md

 ## Usage

-Currently the primary intended usage of OpenCensus Web is to collect spans from the resource timing waterfall of an initial page load.
+Currently the primary intended usage of OpenCensus Web is to collect spans from the resource timing waterfall of an initial page load and trace on-page user interactions with a series of features like automatic tracing for *clicks* and *route transitions*, *custom spans*, and browser [Performance API][performance-api] data.
 See the [OpenCensus Web readme][oc-web-readme-url] for details.

 In the future we would like to make it easy to generate custom spans that will be conveniently exported to the [OpenCensus Agent][opencensus-service-url].
 This